 Note: Further information on approved licenses will become available on USDA’s Agricultural Marketing Service (“AMS”) website.

-Paul Stevenson is a graduate of the University of Oklahoma College of Law and a licensed Texas attorney.
+As an associate attorney, Paul Stevenson is a graduate of the University of Oklahoma College of Law and a licensed Texas attorney.
 Paul currently works with the hemp lawyers at Ritter Spencer on various issues, ranging from transaction to litigation.